anujdatar/box86-docker/README.md

 CMD ["/box86/build/box86", "path-to-x86-executable"]
 ```

-Uses `debian:buster-slim` as the base image.
-You can also use `python:slim-buster` as the base for the runner image if your target application needs python.
+Uses `debian:bullseye-slim` as the base image.
+You can also use `python:slim-bullseye` as the base for the runner image if your target application needs python.
 You'd just have to build the image.
 Or install python3 on top of this image.